karinehf/testingCI/README.md

 **NOTE**: In general, your repo should include the folders and files and the same structure as this template repository for all Travis commands and tests to run without error.

 Folder names `app` and `tests` must be kept as they are, as must name of app content file: `app.py`.
 Root directory should be the name of the app, and the variable `app_name` must also be added as a variable in `app.py`.
-The YAML file `.travis.yml` must be in root directory, and so should the `.sh`-scripts be.
+The YAML file `.travis.yml` must be in root directory, and so should the `.sh`-scripts and `get_port.py` be.
 These are called from `.travis.yml` and include the specific commands Travis needs to run.
 The `.vscode` folder with settings include some settings convenient for running the unit tests in Visual Studio Code.
 Here, it is specified where to look for the tests and to use Python 3 by default.
 The folder is not necessary for running the tests in Travis or from other interfaces.
 The `.gitignore` file is a genereric gitignore for python projects, and can be customized.
 The requirements-file inside `app` should include everything needed for the app, and the `requirements.txt` in root directory must include what Travis needs.
 What is needed to run the unit tests is included here, and the app's requirements should also be referred to: